R4HUL-INDIAN/Radhe/README.md

 - Unauth Cache Purge: This module finds "Unauth cache Purge" issues.
 These are issues where a subdomain can be purged from a cache without authorization.
 This can be a security issue, as it can allow an attacker to delete sensitive data from a cache.

+- SSRF Vulnerability Detection: The SSRF Vulnerability Detection module identifies potential Server-Side Request Forgery (SSRF) vulnerabilities.
+These vulnerabilities occur when an application allows unauthorized external requests to be made from the server-side, potentially exposing sensitive information or enabling attackers to interact with internal systems.
+Detecting and addressing SSRF vulnerabilities is crucial for maintaining the security and integrity of the application, preventing potential data leaks, and mitigating unauthorized access to sensitive resources.

 Radhe is a powerful tool that can be used to find security vulnerabilities in a website.
 It is easy to use and can be run on any platform.

 # Available On :